The Tricks for Painting Baseboards With Carpet Flooring Aren't Complicated — Just Stick to These Expert-Approved Methods

 Can you paint baseboards without removing the carpet?

-First things first, with all that negative news, you might be wondering whether it's worth removing the carpet (or baseboards) completely before taking a brush to your trim.
-While it does seem like the most reliable method to prevent any paint spills, the good news is, you don't need to disassemble your space in order to paint a room
+First things first, with all that negative news, you might be wondering whether it's worth removing the carpet (or baseboards) completely when figuring out how to paint trim.
+While it does seem like the most reliable method to prevent any paint spills, the good news is, you don't need to disassemble your space in order to paint a room.

 'It's certainly not necessary to remove the carpet to paint baseboards, especially if the carpet has a low pile, meaning it isn't all that plush,' explains Anthony Kulikowski, owner of Five Star Painting of South Bend.
 'That said, this task does become more difficult when the carpet has a thicker pile.'